GoogleCloudPlatform/terraform-python-testing-helper/README.md

 def run_all_apply_out(fixtures_dir):
   # notice for run-all, you need to specify when TerragruntTest is constructed
   tg = tftest.TerragruntTest('tg_apply_all', fixtures_dir, tg_run_all=True)
-  # rest are very similar to how you use TerraformTest
+  # the rest is very similar to how you use TerraformTest
   tg.setup()
   # to use --terragrunt-<option>, pass in tg_<option in snake case>
   tg.apply(output=False, tg_non_interactive=True)